How to Renew a Pocket or Inactive Liquor License in New Jersey

 New Jersey Liquor License Attorneys

 William C. Fay, IV, Esq., is a former New Jersey Deputy Attorney General with the Division of Alcoholic Beverage Control.
 Mr. Fay understands the complexities and intricacies involved with the alcoholic beverage industry and can help assist you and your business in any pending matters before your municipal board or the Division of Alcoholic Beverage Control.
-For an immediate and complimentary consultation with Mr. Fay, please contact our office at 732.858.5857.
+For an immediate consultation with Mr. Fay, please contact our office at 732.858.5857.